 If you talk with a non-introverted person about introverts and introversion, you may hear words such as shy, closed, reserved, and cold.
 While some of these may be true to some individual introverts; they might not be true for other introverts.
 These are not in fact personality traits of introverts only.
-An extroverted person might also be shy, closed, reserved or cold as well.
-Being an introvert is something other than that.
-Yes, you can be shy and introverted, but being an introvert doesn’t necessarily mean that you are shy.
+An extroverted person might also be or feel shy, closed, reserved or cold as well.
+Being an introvert is something else.
+You can be shy and introverted.
+But being an introvert doesn’t necessarily mean that you are shy.

-But what are introverts like under the hood, so to speak?
-Let’s dive into five common personality traits of introverts, which I think quite many introverts can relate to at some level.
+What are the usual personality traits of introverts?
+Let’s dive into five common personality traits of introverts, which I think quite many of us introverts can relate to at some level.

 Social interaction drains the energy of us introverts

-For an introverted person, many social interactions and social events drain and consume our energy whereas social interactions give energy to an extroverted person.
-In other words, introverts lose energy and might feel tired, and most likely will do so, after socializing a bit longer period of time.
-For instance, a social event, such as a party, most likely does not give energy to us introverts but rather take it away from us.
-Therefore we might feel that we need to regain our energy after this social interaction, and it has nothing to do with the people we have been interacting with or their personality.
-Leaving a party early or staying alone at home after socializing most likely just means that we are out of energy and need to regain it, which is almost like social distancing to some extent.
+Many social interactions and social events drain and consume energy of an introverted person.
+For many extreoverted people this seem to be the opposite.
+They gain energy from social interactions.
+In other words, we introverts tend to lose energy and might feel tired after socializing just a bit too much.
+For instance, a social event, such as a party, most likely does not give energy to us introverts but rather takes it away from us.
+Therefore we might feel that we need to regain our energy after social interactions.
+Leaving a party early or staying alone at home after socializing most likely just means that we are out of energy and need to regain it in solitude, which is almost like social distancing to some extent.